 - What is your experience of maths at school?
-Positive / Negative? - If children hear 'I can't do maths' from parents, teachers, friends they begin to believe it isn't important - People become less embarrassed about maths skills as it is acceptable to be 'rubbish at maths'- mistakes are just another learning opportunity! - We all need to be positive role models about maths so that our children see that it is a subject where they can succeed.
+Positive / Negative? - If children hear 'I can't do maths' from parents, teachers, friends they begin to believe it isn't important - People become less embarrassed about maths skills as it is acceptable to be 'rubbish at maths' - We all need to be positive role models about maths so that our children see that it is a subject where they can succeed.